CIO-DEVTEAM/Azure_Maps_Apps/README.md

-# react-test
+# SPFx_Azure_Map

 ## Summary

-Short summary on functionality and used technologies.
+Displaying Azure Map using SharePoint Online list with lat and long fields.

 [picture of the solution in action, if possible]